anthonybudd/Express-ts-API-Template/README.md

 ### Commands
 There are a few helper scripts and commands for interacting with the application.

-Some commands need to be run inside the docker container, these commands have been aliased with an underscore prefix, for exmaple `npm run exec:db:refresh` is an alias for `docker exec -ti express-api npm run db:refresh` which actually runs `./src/scripts/refresh`
+Some commands need to be run inside the docker container, these commands have been aliased with an underscore prefix, for example `npm run exec:db:refresh` is an alias for `docker exec -ti express-api npm run db:refresh` which actually runs `./src/scripts/refresh`
 | Command                          | Description                     | Example                          |
 | -------------------------------- | ------------------------------- | -------------------------------- |
 | [refresh](./src/scripts/refresh) | Delete the DB, rebuild and seed | `npm run exec:db:refresh` |